ros2/ros2_documentation/source/Installation/OSX-Development-Setup.rst

 You may need to increase shared memory resources following https://community.rti.com/kb/osx510.

-If you want to install the Connext DDS-Security plugins please refer to `this page <Install-Connext-Security-Plugins>`
+If you want to install the Connext DDS-Security plugins please refer to `this page <Install-Connext-Security-Plugins>`.

 .. _osx-development-setup-troubleshooting: